 “Well, it goes like this. . . .”

-In a country far away, a man named Shama was working in his field.
+In a country far away, a man named Shammah was working in his field.
 He

 was growing lentils, a type of bean.
-All over the large field, Shama
+All over the large field, Shammah

 had workers helping tend the plants.
 Some carried shovels, some